Getting started

 }

-// Run run the command
+// Run executes the command

 func (c *rootCommand) Run(args []string) error {

-fmt.Printf("Hello, %v\n", c.To)
+fmt.Printf("Hello, %v\n", c.to)

 return nil